No products in the cart.

 Cons:

-• Fragile—subject to tears, might requires lubrication to wear/remove
+• Fragile — subject to tears, might require lubrication to wear/remove

 • Needs dedicated care (rinsing, wetsuit cleaner) to prevent neoprene degradation